 Are darknet markets illegal to browse?
 In most countries, simply looking at a website is not a crime.
 The moment you attempt to purchase restricted items or engage in illegal services, you are breaking the law.
 Some jurisdictions also have strict rules about the use of encryption tools—you should check your local regulations.

 What happens if I get scammed on a market?
 There is no customer protection, no bank to call, and no recovery possible.
 If you send funds to a scammer or a fake site, that money is gone forever.
 This is why observers constantly warn against engaging with unverified links.
+Learning about dark web payment methods and escrow services is vital to mitigate, but never eliminate, this risk.

 How do users determine if a vendor is trustworthy?
 Historically, users look for accounts active across multiple platforms with linked "PGP proofs."
 However, review systems are easily manipulated.
 If reviews look identical or use repetitive language, they are often fake reviews generated by the vendor themselves to trap buyers.
+Cross-referencing vendors on top privacy coin forums can sometimes reveal reputation history.

 Is Tor enough to keep me anonymous?
 Tor is a powerful tool, but it is not a magic shield.
 It hides your location, but it does not stop you from giving away your identity through your behavior.
 If you use your real name, a common handle, or talk about your personal life in forum posts, you are deanonymizing yourself regardless of the software you use.
+Using working Tor bridges can help obscure the fact that you are using Tor at all from your ISP.

 Conclusion